FbW-E08-1/Backend/record-shop-solutions/README.md

+## Task 07 - Relations

+Relations relation relations.
+The fact is that MongoDB is a NoSQL database.
+It means that it is non-relational, among other things.
+To implement a kind of relations between documents, we use references by IDs or embed documents directly.
+In the task we will update our code in order to create relations between our models.
+We can see that an order contains the id of a record but when we retreat an order we only see the id and not the data of the record as well.

+**Story**: Our client, the record store, would like to be able to have the addresses of each user in a specific format.
+They would also like to see the data of a record when an order is being retrieved so they can make their shopping cart look nice.

+**TODO**

+1. Create a new schema called address containing a street and a city.
+2. Connect the address schema with our user schema.
+3. Update your controlles so when you create/delete/post/retrieve a new user, a new address will be created/deleted/posted/retrieved as well.
+4. Using refs, connect the record schema with the order one.

 ## TASK 06 - VALIDATION AND SANITIZATION

 In this task we will introduce data validation.
 How we will we know that the format of the email the user inserted is valid?
 Using `express-validator` we will validate our data before we save them in our database.
 If something is not valid, we will return a detailed error message to the user.
 After validation, we will sanitize our data using `express-validator`.
 Validation is about making sure our data are in the right format.
 Sanitzation though is all about making sure the data are also noise-free.
 No extra spaces, no uppercase mixed with lowercase, normalized emails etc.